feranmidere/Small-Statistics/README.md

 # Simple Linear Regression

+-Only functional with bivariate data (x and y, where x is the sole feature and y is the target) and not multivariate data-

 This is a function which can be used to display the equation of a least squares regression line with the dependent variable y and independent variable x.